Hawking offers a brief history of extra time

 They play better in cooler climates and are more likely to succeed the closer they are to sea level - which suggests England's best chance of the finals is against Costa Rica in Belo Horizonte.

-The potentially destabilising presence of wives and girlfriends, otherwise known as WAGs, was deemed irrelevant.
+The potentially destabilizing presence of wives and girlfriends, otherwise known as WAGs, was deemed irrelevant.

 The national side have endured three penalty shootouts in World Cup finals, losing all of them.